-A: Madam Chair, I move to amend the motion by inserting ...Z: ...CH: It is moved and seconded to ...
+A: Madam Chair, I move to amend the motion by inserting ...

+CH: The motion before you is to ...

+All in favor ...

+All opposed ...

+The .... have it.

+The motion is ...
-1° Amendment (Form 2) - Strike

-I move to create a president appointed committee to study the Clay Pigeon habitat.
+1° Amendment (Form 2) - Strike Original Main Motion I move to create a president appointed committee to study the Clay Pigeon habitat.
 What you really wanted was ...
 I want the members to create the committee, not the president.

-You need to move to amend

-I move to amend by striking "president appointed" before the word "committee".

-If the amendment is adopted the main motion will read

-I move to create a committee to study the Clay Pigeon habitat.
+You need to move to amend I move to amend by striking "president appointed" before the word "committee".
+If the amendment is adopted the main motion will read I move to create a committee to study the Clay Pigeon habitat.